There is a wide range of help available to students to meet the costs of tuition, travel, and childcare.

 Use the links at the foot of the page to identify the financial support appropriate to you.

 If you are struggling with your course because of financial difficulties, you may be able to get help with some of the costs of essentials (e.g. childcare, travel support, food support) for your course, through the Discretionary Learner Support Fund or Loans Bursary Fund.
-This funding is only available to students taking Adult courses, not Community courses.
+This funding is only available to students taking Adult courses.

 Contact the Student Finance Team on via Studentfinance@boltoncc.ac.uk for more information or advice.